 Yes.
 The maximum allowable household income level varies based on your borough or census area.
 Area Median Income (AMI) is calculated by the U.S. Department of Housing and Urban Development (HUD) using data from federal entities such as the IRS.
 During the application process you will use an online eligibility checker that will automatically calculate your AMI.
 Income documentation will be required for all adults living in the household.

 Yes.
-Please talk to your Mortgage Servicer so they are aware of the action you are taking, and be prepared to provide requested documentation as quickly as possible.
+Please talk to your Mortgage Servicer and advise them that you have applied for Alaska Housing Homeowner Assistance and be prepared to provide requested documentation as quickly as possible.

 Yes.
 Homeowner Assistance Specialists will work with your Mortgage Servicer to determine the best course of action.

 Yes.
-Alaska Housing Homeowner Assistance may be able to provide support with current and future utility and/or energy services payments to eligible applicants at their primary residence in Alaska.
+Alaska Housing Homeowner Assistance may be able to provide assistance for qualified homeowner expenses and utilities to eligible applicants at their primary residence in Alaska.

 Yes, you may apply for assistance for future utility payments.
 You will need to meet the income guidelines and have experienced a hardship related to COVID-19, such as loss of income.